US judge blasts drug lord El Chapo's 'overwhelming evil,' imposes life sentence

 Before he was finally captured in 2016, Guzman twice escaped maximum-security prisons in Mexico.
 He was extradited to the United States to face trial in January 2017.

+"Never again will Guzman pour poison over our border, making billions while innocent lives are lost to drug violence and addiction," US Attorney Richard Donoghue told a news conference outside the Brooklyn courthouse.
+"We can ensure that he spends every minute of every day of the rest of his life in prison."

-Guzman made a name for himself as a trafficker in the 1980s by digging tunnels under the US-Mexico border that allowed him to smuggle drugs more quickly than any of his rivals.
-He amassed power during the 1990s and 2000s through often bloody wars with rivals, eventually becoming the best-known leader of the Sinaloa Cartel.
+Guzman made a name for himself as a trafficker in the 1980s by digging tunnels under the US-Mexico border that allowed him to smuggle drugs more quickly than his rivals.
+He amassed power during the 1990s and 2000s through often-bloody wars with rivals, eventually becoming the Sinaloa Cartel's best-known leader.

-His 11-week trial, which featured testimony from more than a dozen former associates of Guzman who had made deals to cooperate with prosecutors, offered the public an unprecedented look at the cartel's inner workings.
+His 11-week trial, which featured testimony from more than a dozen former associates who had made deals to cooperate with prosecutors, offered an unprecedented look at the cartel's inner workings.

-Andrea Velez, a former associate of Guzman, said Guzman had paid the Hell's Angels motorcycle gang US$1 million to have her killed, and that she had escaped with the help of US authorities.
+Andrea Velez, a former associate of Guzman, said on Wednesday that Guzman had paid the Hell's Angels motorcycle gang US$1 million to have her killed, and that she had escaped with the help of U.S. authorities.

 "I confess that I sinned, but I paid a high price for my faults," Velez said of her work with the cartel.

-The witnesses, who included some of Guzman's top lieutenants, a communications engineer and a onetime mistress, described how he built a sophisticated organisation reminiscent of a multinational corporation.
+The trial witnesses, who included some of Guzman's top lieutenants, a communications engineer and a onetime mistress, described how he built a sophisticated organisation resembling a multinational corporation.

 He sent drugs northward with fleets of planes and boats, and had detailed accounting ledgers and an encrypted electronic communication system run through secret computer servers in Canada, witnesses said.

-US prosecutors have claimed that Guzman sold more than US$12 billion worth of drugs, and Forbes magazine once listed him as among the world's richest men.
+US prosecutors have claimed that Guzman sold more than US$12 billion worth of drugs, and Forbes magazine once listed him as one of the world's richest men.

-Though other top cartel figures had been extradited to the United States before, Guzman was the first to go to trial rather than pleading guilty.

 Guzman often lived on the run.
 Imprisoned in Mexico in 1993, he escaped in 2001 hidden in a laundry cart and spent the following years moving from one hideout to another in the mountains of Sinaloa, guarded by a private army.